The Essentials of Creating a Website

 Once you've gotten your domain name and found a hosting company you can start creating the web pages for your site.

-An HTML editor is a program that allows you to create your web site in a "word processor-like" environment while the program writes the HTML code for you in the background.
 So in order to get your page on your site, you just copy the code, paste it into a blank document and then save the page to the web (via your hosting company).

 And of course if you need help, your hosting company will help you out with this process.
+More on website editors below.

 Using Macromedia Dreamweaver

-I used to be an avid Microsoft FrontPage user until they discontinued it.
-With the release of Vista, Microsoft launched Expression Web.
+I used to be an avid Microsoft FrontPage user until they discontinued it with the release of Vista, Microsoft launched Expression Web.
 Due to the horrible reviews, I decided to try Dreamweaver instead.

 I was amazingly pleased with how much better it is than FrontPage.
 It doesn't add all that extraneous code and it is much better with CSS (cascading style sheets) - which is a must for large sites.